Zoology B.S.

 With the approval of the chair/director, courses that applied to the major in previous years but have since been deactivated may be applied to this year’s major requirements if they are reactivated.

-For a Bachelor of Science degree, no more than 50 credits in courses with the same departmental prefix may be used toward completion of the 120 credits required for graduation.
+For a Bachelor of Science degree, no more than 50 credits in courses with the same departmental subject code may be used toward completion of the 120 credits required for graduation.

 At least half of the credits used to complete major requirements must be taken at the University of Vermont.